 By far, pain relief was cited most often as a reason to use CBD, but in that context, many felt CBD was less addictive than opioids.
 Some used CBD to wean themselves from opioids after joint replacement procedures.
 But while patients used CBD very effectively to relieve pain and recover function, they discovered many other benefits.

-Nearly three quarter of CBD users reported improved sleep.
+Nearly three-quarters of CBD for arthritis users reported improved sleep.
 A significant number felt that it lessened fatigue.
 Two out of three said it improved depressed moods, and even more experienced less anxiety.

 I did quite a bit of searching for recent research into the effectiveness of cannabinoids on relieving symptoms of arthritis.
 What I found was that there were very few clinical trials that involved humans, and the few that had been undertaken were called out for reasons from too few participants to a lack of standardization in dosages and quality of cannabis medicines.
 Following are two quotes which sum up the situation:

 “Google Scholar was queried using “cannabinoids, joint pain” as key phrases.
-While the search returned myriad articles from receptor classification to the effects of CBD in animal models, there were no relevant studies regarding any human, clinical data entertaining prospective CBD use and joint pain.”
+While the search returned myriad articles from receptor classification to the effects of CBD in animal models, there were no relevant studies regarding any human, clinical data entertaining prospective CBD for Arthritis.”

 “There is a lack of high-quality, novel research investigating the use of CBD in human musculoskeletal diseases aside from anecdotal accounts.”